El Paso County, CO, Genealogy Resources

 .
 If you know of other useful sources to add to this page or can report a broken link, please let us know

 El Paso County

 was formed in 1859 from old Arapahoe County in Kansas Territory.
 On 1 November 1861 it became one of 17 original counties in Colorado Territory.
 On 23 March 1899, what is now Teller County was separated from El Paso County.
 The county seat is Colorado Springs.
 One of the best online sources for the county is the Pikes Peak NewsFinder

-, an online index at Pikes Peak Library District with some links to document images.
+, a Pikes Peak Library District index with some links to document images.